 Like other opioid drugs, Dilaudid affects the nervous system through receptors in the brain, spinal cord, and digestive tract.
 It results in feelings of euphoria that can lead to Dilaudid abuse in many patients.
-When dependence occurs, and opiate withdrawal becomes a deterrent, Dilaudid rapid detox becomes a viable option.
+When dependence occurs and opiate withdrawal becomes a deterrent, Dilaudid addiction rapid detox becomes a viable option.

 Dependence on Dilaudid can occur in just a few weeks, and many patients develop a tolerance that requires a higher dosage to achieve the same effects as before.
 When patients stop using the drug, they may experience Dilaudid withdrawal symptoms that make it difficult to quit.

 The drug is available in pill and injectable IV formulas.
 Most people who become addicted to it choose the injectable form, which is more effective in creating euphoric feelings than pills.

 The abuse of injectable narcotics leads to secondary health issues such as infections and damage to the veins.
 The drug is also often used alongside alcohol and benzodiazepines, which increase the risk to a patient’s health.

 For the most successful rapid opioid detox treatment call us today!See how our medically assisted detoxification program combines clinical excellence and a professional, caring environment, so you feel safe and welcome every moment of your stay.

 Dependence may present itself through several symptoms.
 These include depression, anxiety, respiratory issues, nausea, pain, and high-risk behavior.
 These signs can make it easy for loved ones to determine when to seek rapid detox treatment for their Dilaudid addiction.